-If you're reading this, you're probably interested in becoming a Magic: the Gathering content creator.
-This is a great idea!
-Magic streamers, writers, and other creators not only produce content that enriches the Magic world—they also build truly special communities where the game's core values shine.
-But it can be intimidating to get started, so, with the generous help of some successful, well-known content creators, we've put together this guide to help you confidently hit the ground running.
+If you’re reading this, you’re probably interested in becoming a Magic: The Gathering content creator.
+Fantastic!
+Magic streamers, writers, and other creators not only produce content that enriches the Magic world, they also build truly special communities where the game’s core values shine.
+But getting started can be very intimidating, so with the generous help of some successful, well-known content creators, we’ve put together this guide to help you confidently hit the ground running.

 Before you start creating, give some thought to exactly what your content is going to be and what makes it special.
 And think specifically about what you want to accomplish, beyond "be a successful creator."